balazs-bamer/cuda-bezier-triangle-raytracer/README.md

 ### reference/bezierMesh.h

 The `BezierMesh` class is similar to and based on the `Mesh` class, and is responsible of
 * Constructing the Bezier triangle mesh of `BezierTriangle` instances in Clough-Tocher subdivision [[1]](#1), see later.
-TODO docs.
+Input is plain trinagle `Mesh`.
-* Obtaining a triangular mesh approximation (`interpolate`) with evenly splitting each subtriangle side into `aDivisor` parts.
+* Obtaining a triangular mesh approximation (`interpolate`) with evenly subdividing each subtriangle side into `aDivisor` parts.
 * Split "thick" Bezier triangles into smaller, "thinner" ones.

-#### BezierMesh::BezierMesh

-TODO docs.

 #### BezierMesh::splitThickBezierTriangles

-TODO docs.
+I've implemented this function because the raytracing will inspect mesh and ray intersections using the underlying triangle mesh (after Clough-Tocher subdivision).
+When we have the planar intersection, it will be used to calculate the ray intersection with the Bezier triangle above it.
+However, if the Bezier triangle forms a relatively too "tall" dome above the underlying triangle, it is more likely a ray can travel through it without intersecting any planar triangle.
+Of course it is still possible when the Bezier triangles are "close" to the underlying triangles, but much less likely.
+In such a rare case, the simulation will find the ray pass just right beside the object.

+The idea here is to take all Bezier triangles, and subdivide each one proven to be too tall.
+Note, as we are in the Bezier triangle domain, each triangle is the reasult of the Clough-Tocher subdivision.
+I could have gone with taking that subdivision of the tall triangle, but it tends to create "thin" triangles, as the edges won't ever be split.
+I know there are well-known subdivision algorithm, but I wanted to make a very simple implementation and take advantage of the Bezier triangle control point information, which already takes into account the neighbouring triangles.

+The algorithm is simple: I take the underlying side midpoints of a "tall" Bezier triangle, and divide it into 4 pieces.
+Now it creates vertices where the neighbouring triangle may not have on (no need to split it), so I propagate the subdivision info across each edge to the neighbouring triangle, and split them accordingly into 2 or 3 pieces, for 1 or 2 neighbours being subdivided, respectively.
+TODO figures.

+New (dividing) vertices are calculated as a fixed linear combination of the side midpoint of the underlying triangle edge and the Bezier interpolation of that point (which is "above" the underlying triangle).
+The linear combination factor has been found out empirically, see below.
+The function gives back a new finer `Mesh` instance, which then needs to be preprocessed again and used in creation of a new, finer `BezierMesh`.

 #### Ellipse approximation test

 I've chosen an ellipsoid with principal semi-axes 1.0, 2.0 and 4.0 was used for these tests.
-I've chosen this shape because it somewhat resembles a lens, has curvatures with reasonably high variety if radii.
+I've chosen this shape because it somewhat resembles a lens, has curvatures with reasonably high variety in radii.
 I've measured the error of the interpolated mesh (`aDivisor` == 3) vertices relative to the ellipsoid surface point in the very same direction (where the line containing the center and the vertex intersects the ellipsoid).
 Average quadratic relative errors were between **1.9e-5** and **2.2e-3** for the same tuned parameters.
 TODO add details.

+I find these results good enough to start with.
+Should the error be too big for some application, a more specialized parameter tuning is possible or I might use more sophiticated preprocessing algorithms.

 #### Shortcomings

-In theory, my algorithms can handle concave meshes, and the `Mesh` class even meshes with holes in it (with hole walls covered by triangles).
-In practice, I've tried so far only ellipsoids, and a fairly complicated machine part STL, which caused numeric errors, most probably because the extreme variation between sizes of neighbouring triangles and sharp edges.
+In theory, my algorithms can handle concave meshes, and the `Mesh` class even meshes with holes in it (with hole walls covered by triangles, so holes in topological sense).
+In practice apart of ellipsoids, I have tried the algorithm only with a fairly complicated machine part STL.
+It caused numeric errors, most probably because the extreme variation between sizes of neighbouring triangles and sharp edges.
 Such shapes are not quite practical for photographic image rendering.

+I have tested and adjusted algorithm parameters so far only with ellipsoids.
+TODO later construct some more complicated shapes, including concave ones.

 ## References